Zoologists and Wildlife Biologists: Career, Skills, Options, Outlook, Jobs, Challenges

 • Animal behavior: Zoologists and wildlife biologists may study how animals communicate, socialize, and adapt to their environments.

-• Animal physiology: Zoologists and wildlife biologists may study the biological systems and processes of animals, including the nervous, cardiovascular, and respiratory systems.
+• Animal physiology: Zoologists and wildlife biologists may study animals' biological systems and processes, including their nervous, cardiovascular, and respiratory systems.

-• Evolution and ecology: Zoologists and wildlife biologists may study the principles of evolution and how animals adapt to their environments, as well as the relationships between animals and their ecosystems.
+• Evolution and ecology: Zoologists and wildlife biologists may study the principles of evolution, how animals adapt to their environments, and the relationships between animals and their ecosystems.

 • Conservation biology: Zoologists and wildlife biologists may study the causes of species decline, the effects of human activities on animal populations, and strategies for protecting endangered species.